Aetherinox/csf-firewall/docs/docs/install/integrations/docker.md

 ## What is Docker?

-Docker is a platform that lets you run applications inside **containers**, which are small, isolated environments that bundle everything your app needs to run.
+[:aetherx-axb-docker: Docker](https://docker.com/) is a platform that lets you run applications inside **containers**, which are small, isolated environments that bundle everything your app needs to run.

 A container can be described as a sealed mini virtual machine which includes: